CEGriffin/432-Final-Project/README.md

 - RGR1 - RGR4: Calculated by comparing the log rosette size from two different time periods.
 Rosette size was measured every two weeks over a two-day period.
 The first census was on May 27-28, and the fourth was six weeks after.
 Relative growth rate 1 was calculated by comparing census 1 (May 27-28) and census 2 (June 11-12).

+**Libraries**
+Ensure the following packages are installed prior to running any of the files:

+- dplyr

+- tidyverse

+- tidyr

+- ggplot2

+- readr

+- corrplot

+- tree

+- ape

+- reshape2

+- viridis

+- ggtree

 **Data Manipulation**

 Run DataSynthesis.r as provided by Colautti et al. (2023), which produces DataSynthesis.csv